tharan26/Static-website/README.md

 CSS File: Contains styles for the header, logo, and navigation bar.

-Note:Edit the logo and favicon respectively.
+Note : Edit the logo and favicon respectively.